Syria declares new Suwayda ceasefire, deploys forces to ‘restore security’

 It was unclear whether Syrian troops reached Suwayda city as of Saturday morning or were still on the city’s outskirts, Vall said.

-Bedouin tribal fighters had been waiting to hear more from the government about the ceasefire, while Druze leaders have varying attitudes on it – some welcoming it, and others vowing to continue fighting, he added.
+Bedouin tribal fighters had been waiting to hear more from the government about the ceasefire, while Druze leaders have varying attitudes on it – some welcoming it, and others pledging to continue fighting, he added.

-Fighting has “been going on throughout the night”, but the deployment of Syria’s internal security forces was “welcome news” to many in the city, he said.
+Fighting has “been going on throughout the night”, but the deployment of Syria’s internal security forces was “welcome news” to many in the city, Vall said.

 On Friday, an Israeli official, who declined to be named, told reporters that in light of the “ongoing instability in southwest Syria”, Israel had agreed to allow the “limited entry of the [Syrian] internal security forces into Suwayda district for the next 48 hours”.

 According to Syria’s Health Ministry, the death toll from fighting in the Druze-majority city is now at least 260.
-80,000 people have also fled the area, according to the International Organisation for Migration.
+An estimated 80,000 people have fled the area, according to the International Organization for Migration.

-“A lot of extra judicial killings [are] being reported,” said Vall.
+“A lot of extrajudicial killings [are] being reported,” said Vall.
 “People are suffering, even those who have been killed or forced to flee, they don’t have electricity, they don’t have water, because most of those services have been badly affected by the fighting.”

+On Friday night, the Israeli army, in cooperation with a border guard unit, dispersed a “violent” gathering of dozens of Druze holding Israeli citizenship near the border fence with Syria in the Majdal Shams area of the Israeli-occupied Golan Heights.
+The Golan Heights are part of Syria, as recognised by the United Nations..

+The army said in a statement that a number of the demonstrators crossed the security fence into Syrian territory, with Israel now working to return them.

-‘Zero sum formula of territorial expansion and concurrent wars’
+‘Zero-sum formula of territorial expansion and concurrent wars’

 The Reuters news agency on Saturday reported that Syria’s government misread how Israel would respond to its troops deploying to the country’s south this week, encouraged by US messaging that Syria should be governed as a centralised state.